-The clock time on any of the Servers (LIMs) should not be changed manually, because the NTP server (specified in the configuration file) will synchronize the clocks of all the Servers.
+The clock time on any of the MX-ONE servers should not be changed manually, because MX-ONE uses NTP to synchronize the system clocks of all the servers.

-NOTE: Manual change of time or date on any MX-ONE Service Node should not be done.
+NOTE: Manual change of time or date on any MX-ONE server should not be done.

-Certain legacy features with common functions
+Certain legacy features with common functions.